denis-beurive/jekyll-with-github/CUSTOM.md

-# Using the Docker image
+# Using a custom made Docker image

 ## Build the images